French Green Salad with Bûcheron Toasts

 - 2 teaspoons Dijon mustard

-- ¼ teaspoon salt; freshly ground black pepper
+- ¼ teaspoon kosher salt and freshly-ground black pepper

 Step by Step Instructions